Third Portuguese Republic

-The Third Portuguese Republic (Terceira República Portuguesa) is a period in the history of Portugal corresponding to the current democratic regime installed after the Carnation Revolution of 25 April 1974, that put an end to the paternal autocratic regime of Estado Novo of António de Oliveira Salazar and Marcelo Caetano.
+The Third Republic (Terceira República) is a period in the history of Portugal corresponding to the current democratic republic installed after the Carnation Revolution of 25 April 1974, that put an end to the paternal autocratic regime of Estado Novo of António de Oliveira Salazar and Marcelo Caetano.
 It was initially characterized by constant instability and was threatened by the possibility of a civil war during the early post-revolutionary years.
 A new constitution was drafted, censorship was prohibited, free speech declared, political prisoners were released and major Estado Novo institutions were closed.
 Eventually the country granted independence to its African colonies and began a process of democratization that led to the accession of Portugal to the EEC (today's European Union) in 1986.

 Background

 The carnation, the symbol of the Revolution that started the Third Portuguese Republic.

 In Portugal, 1926 marked the end of the First Republic, in a military coup that established an authoritarian government called Estado Novo, that was led by António de Oliveira Salazar until 1968, when he was forced to step down due to health problems.
 Salazar was succeeded by Marcelo Caetano.
 The government faced many internal and external problems, including the Portuguese Colonial War.

 On 25 April 1974 a mostly bloodless coup of young military personnel forced Marcelo Caetano to step down.
 Most of the population of the country soon supported this uprising.
 It was called the Carnation Revolution because of the use of the carnation on soldiers' rifles as a symbol of peace.
 This revolution was the beginning of the Portuguese Third Republic.
 The days after the revolution saw widespread celebration for the end of 48 years of dictatorship and soon exiled politicians like Álvaro Cunhal and Mário Soares returned to the country for the celebration of May Day, in what became a symbol of the country's regained freedom.